IIP Placements in Social Entrepreneurship

 Location: Kampala, Uganda

 Bayimba Cultural Foundation recognizes the relevance of culture and arts in developing and shaping society.
 It also recognizes the potential of the arts and creative arts industry in Uganda and believes that it offers viable options for self realization by individual artists as well as arts organizations and that it contributes to social and economic development in Uganda.
 The Bayimba Cultural Foundation is dedicated to making Uganda a significant hub for music and arts on the African continent and over the past several years it has sought to organize a wide range of activities to develop the creative arts industry in Uganda.
-IIP interns will contribute as the acting coordinator for Marketing Strategy or Advertising Strategy connecting the organization with social entrepreneurs in the arts.
-The Marketing Strategy placement will involve the development of a full-fledged marketing strategy that encompasses all future operations of Bayimba with a view to strengthen Bayimba's brand as well as its institutional and programmatic marketing.
-IIP candidates for this placement should have interest in marketing, customer research, and the creative industry.
-IIP candidates with experience in developing and maintaining marketing strategies, technical marketing skills and applications, and problem solving are encouraged to apply.
-The Advertising Strategy placement will involve the development of a full-fledged advertising strategy and may include enhancing brand formulation, analysis of Bayimba's current communication tools and their effectiveness, drafting advertising plans, developing communication messages, and updating communications.
-IIP candidates who have an interest in media, communications, and/or advertising. and who have experience in advertising campaigns, media research, web content management systems, and social media are encouraged to apply.
+This summer, IIP interns will together be responsible for the execution of a comprehensive stakeholder analysis (in Kampala as well as various up-country locations), collecting views and perspectives about Bayimba's performance, relevance, strengths and weaknesses, as the external component of a wider Organizational Capacity Assessment exercise that will inform the development of Bayimba's next Strategic Plan (2016-2020) and further strengthen Bayimba's overall programs and activities.
+Specific responsibilities for the IIP interns will include preparing tools and discussion guides for interviews, creating a list of internal and external stakeholders, carrying out one-on-one interviews with stakeholders, drafting a final report with perspectives on Bayimba's performance, relevance, strengths and weaknesses,attending staff meetings and presenting and discussing the findings with the full Bayimba team.
+IIP candidates with a background in social sciences and interests in the creative industry are encouraged to apply.
+Experience in stakeholder identification, cross-cultural communication and interviewing, data processing, and relevant software applications would be an asset.
+Interested IIP candidates should also have good analytical, presentation, organizational and collaborative skills.
 Two placements were created for International Internship Program (IIP) interns.

 Culture Fund of Zimbabwe Trust